Hasodikis/T480S-Hackintosh/README.md

 Intel (R) SGX Control - Disabled
 12. Device Guard
 Device Guard - Disabled

+## Notes on Wifi (14-9-2023)
+I replaced the original intel wifi/BT module, with a BCM94360NG!
+Everything works OTB in Ventura 13.5.2 by juyst disabling intel kexts in OC!!!
+Airdrop, continuity, extended display to iPad, they all work.

+But the most important thing is power consumption!!!
+For the first time in all my hackintosh years and tries, power consumption at idle in PKG is bellow 1 watt!!!
+PKG is at around 0.60-0,70 watts!!!
+With screen at half brightness and BT off the battery is discharging with less than 4,3 Watts on idle!!!!!!!!

 ## Notes on v.2 and onwards.
 1. My EFI is heavily biased towards low energy consumption.
 At least I tried to.....